 The Campus Activities Board (CAB) plans and coordinates student events on campus.
-Any student may bring a proposal for an event to CAB.
-The membership of CAB consists of the chairperson of CAB, the secretary/treasurer, and seven elected student members.
+Any student may bring a proposal for an event to CAB or to a CAB subcommittee.
+CAB subcommittees and CAB meet once a week.
+The membership of CAB consists of the chairperson of CAB, the secretary/ treasurer, and seven elected student members.
+Each of these seven (compensated) members serves as a chairperson for a CAB subcommittee, which are as follows: bands, dance parties, Sunfest/fall festival, major events, theme parties, café programming, and public relations/promotion.
+Membership to the subcommittees is open to the entire student body.
+An Assistant Director of Student Life advises CAB.

 Chairperson of CAB.
 The CAB chairperson serves for one academic year and is selected through an application/interview process in the spring.
-The chairperson will receive a stipend each term for fulfilling the requirements of the position.
+The Selection Committee consists of the outgoing CAB Committee, including the outgoing chairperson, the secretary/treasurer of CAB, and the CAB advisors.
+The chairperson wil receive a stipend each term for fulfilling the requirements of the position.